‘The Bold And The Beautiful’ Spoilers: Hookup With Bill Exposed? Steffy Is Terrified As Quinn Seems To Know

 What Does Quinn Know about Steffy?

 Steffy will be flustered in the upcoming The Bold and the Beautiful episodes as Quinn might expose her affair with Bill.
 Then again, like anyone who has been caught off guard, she will pretend she does not know what Quinn was saying.
-On the other hand, the Forrester matriarch will assert that she really knows something but will not mention what exactly it is.
+On the other hand, the Forrester matriarch will assert that she really knows something, but will not mention what exactly it is.

-In any case, if the secret that Quinn was mentioning is about Bill then, Steffy will surely beg Eric’s wife to stay quiet but if it is not about the affair, then Steffy has nothing to worry about.
+In any case, if the secret that Quinn was mentioning is about Bill, then Steffy will surely beg Eric’s wife to stay quiet, but if it is not about the affair, then Steffy has nothing to worry about.

 So, what could be the secret that Quinn knows?
 There is a possibility that she was referring to the fact that Steffy might be having marital problems with Liam.
 If this is the case, then it is a big relief for Steffy since her real secret is safe after all.